-Initially, to minimize the risks, the Licensing Auditor carries out audits at least 3 times per month during 3 consecutive months.
-Audits shall cover all supplier's hand-logging squads.
+Initially, the Licensing Auditor carries out the audit before the first delivery is agreed.
+Audits cover all supplier's hand-logging squads.

-For SBE-compliant raw material suppliers repeated audits are performed every 6 months.
+For SBE-compliant raw material suppliers repeated audits are performed every 12 months.

 8.2 Site visits

 Territories for audit and suppliers were chosen in the next way: to cover maximum of deliveries regions, service providers, different forestry companies and the subcontracts of these companies.